asorkincs/falcon-ecs-fargate-github-workflow/README.md

 This guide demonstrates how to use a GitHub Actions Workflow to automate the deployment of the CrowdStrike Falcon Container sensor to your existing ECS Fargate applications.
 The workflow will:

-1. Pull your application image from ECR
+1. Pull your application image(s) from ECR
 2. Pull the latest Falcon Container sensor
-3. Patch your application image with the Falcon sensor
+3. Patch your application image(s) with the Falcon sensor
-4. Create a new task definition with the patched image
+4. Create a new task definition with the patched image(s)
 5. Deploy the secured application to ECS Fargate

 ---